How the L300 Foot Drop System Works

-The system applies electrical stimulation in a precise sequence, which then activates the muscles and nerves to lift the foot and bend or extend the knee.
-The result is a more natural walking pattern (gait) combined with enhanced stability and confidence.
+The system applies Functional Electrical Stimulation (FES) in a precise sequence, which then activates the muscles to enable foot dorsiflexion and accelerate motor recovery.
+The result may be a more normal gait pattern combined with enhanced stability and confidence.1